Learning to Inject: Automated Prompt Injection via Reinforcement Learning: Additional Experiment Results

 \subsection{Comparison with Search-based Adaptive Attack}

+\paragraph{Hyperparameter selection.} The search-based baseline has one main hyperparameter: the per-iteration token mutation rate $\textit{mr}$, controlling the fraction of tokens randomly resampled when generating a candidate suffix from the current best.
+We sweep $\textit{mr} \in \{0.1, 0.2, 0.3, 0.5\}$ on the 144-task banking suite for three target models with different difficulty levels. \Cref{tab:adaptive-attack-tuning} reports per-target ASR.
+Differences across mutation rates are small (within $\sim$6 percentage points), but $\textit{mr}=0.3$ is the best or tied-best on all three targets, and we use this setting for the main results in \Cref{tab:adaptive-attack}.

-To isolate the contribution of learned optimization from the reward signal design, we compare against a search-based adaptive attack that uses identical scoring (utility + security + feedback model preference) but replaces our learned policy with random search.
+We implement a search-based adaptive attack that uses identical scoring (utility + security + feedback model preference) but replaces our learned policy with random search.
 Specifically, this baseline maintains the best-scoring suffix found so far, randomly mutates 30\% of its tokens at each iteration, and updates the best if a higher score is observed. \Cref{tab:adaptive-attack} presents the full results across all six target models.
 Our RL-based approach consistently achieves higher ASR while maintaining comparable or superior utility, with particularly pronounced gaps on Gemini-2.5-flash (58.0\% vs 34.0\% ASR) and Claude-Sonnet-3.5 (12.6\% vs 7.6\% ASR with 98.5\% vs 77.1\% utility).
 These results demonstrate that the learned policy's ability to generate semantically coherent suffixes provides a substantial advantage over random mutation, even when both methods are guided by the same scoring function.